nathanlytang/InventoryManager/README.md

 ## Bugs
 * Zero Bug - Use of IntVar in entry widget creates zeroes
 * ID sorting - Sorting on ID column unavailable due combination of list and tuple
+* Open File and New File - Currently updates the wrong .db file